alecmaly/blog/_posts/2022/2022-01-04-My-First-Wordpress-Site-Olgas-Therapy.md

 A great little utility to clean your WP database.
 WP Rocket has a database cleaning function as well, however it seems like WP-Sweep gets one or two more things that may prove to be useful in the future.
 I am holding off on deleting this until I better understand what gaps exist between WP Rocket and WP-Sweep for database cleanup.

-**Bluehost**

-This plugin is automatically installed by my hosting provider (Bluehost) and creates a bridge between Bluehost and my site.

 ## Additional Notes / Topics

 Here I will list several useful resources that may or may not directly relate to the Wordpress site itself.
 These should be useful for those creating their Wordpress site or starting a business.